 Preparing your estate in advance means your family will never have to tie up any loose ends after you pass, even if your death was sudden and unexpected.
 Estate planning is the best way to keep your worldly possessions legally safe so your family receives everything they’re entitled to.

 While you’re preparing your will and trust, your estate lawyer helps you organize and allocate all your assets the way you want to.
 Estate planning can give you the freedom and control to make sure nothing is left behind or uncared for.

 Here’s a step-by-step process of how estate attorneys help you plan your estate and make final arrangements.

 The first step in planning your estate is to make an inventory of anything with value.
 Even sentimental items should be considered in this list.
 You may be surprised at what you want to include in your estate.

 - Health savings accounts

-After you’ve made a list of these important possessions, it’s time to get a recent appraisal of your home along with other possessions that may have gone up in value.
+After you’ve made a list of these important possessions, it’s time to get an appraisal of your home and other possessions that may have gone up in value.

 Step Two: Make a Will or Consider a Trust

 While you’re planning your estate, you’ll want to discuss with your estate attorney if you should make a will or a trust.

 In a will, you choose who inherits your property.
 If you have young children, you also choose a legal guardian.
 The biggest difference in a will is you name an executor or personal representative.
 Your will is a public record of how you want all finances to be allocated.